haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen-bioexcel2023/index.md

 </details>
 <br>

-Since we do have NMR chemical shift perturbation data for the antigen, let's check if the perturbed residues are at the interface in the AF2 models.
+Since we do have NMR chemical shift perturbation data for the antigen, we can check if the perturbed residues are at the interface in the AF2 models.
 Note that there is a shift in numbering of 2 residues between the AF2 and the HADDOCK models.

 <a class="prompt prompt-pymol">